 - Tracer experiments conducted at sites with different degrees of orographic complexity are needed to support model validation efforts, in particular ensemble approaches.

-Recent activities of the Atmospheric Chemistry Working Group are summarised here.
+More information about recent activities in the Atmospheric Chemistry Working Group can be found here.